adequatica/adequatica.github.io/_posts/2024-09-04-timeouts-against-flaky-tests-true-cases-with-playwright.md

 _Fig.
 3. If it waits for a timeout, it waits_

 Unfortunately, that is not a bug.
-I even consulted with DevOps and CI’s tech support, who confirmed this behavior:
+I even consulted with DevOps and CI/CD’s tech support, who confirmed this behavior (but I did not double-check their statements):

 _JavaScript does not guarantee that the setTimeout will work on time.
 Therefore, there may be many reasons…_